diegovillatoromx/food-delivery-data-pipeline/README.md

 3. **Delivering the Order**: The delivery service picks up the order from the restaurant and delivers it to the customer.
 4. **Completing the Order**: The customer receives the order and completes the transaction.

-Each event is simulated based on the generated data and provides a realistic representation of the order process.
+Each event is simulated based on the generated data and provides a realistic representation of the order process. `The generate_order_data.py` script generates a `JSON` object representing an order.
+Here's an example of the output:

 ```python
 {